Carefully read through the information below before initiating your application.

 Non-Canadian or Non-US institutions

-- If you attended a University outside of North America, scan and upload your transcripts as above.
+- If you attended a University outside of North America, scan and upload your complete transcripts as above.
 We have reference sources that provide degree equivalencies from all over the world, so no explanatory notes should be necessary.

 - For Non-English transcripts, a notarized English translation must also be scanned and included with your uploaded document.
-Be sure to keep a copy of the translation for your records.

 English Language Proficiency test scores (if applicable)